The Wisdom of Equanimity

 Esther has spent two decades assuming that she has been the wronged woman; someone who can at least hold a moral high ground that might allow her the spiritual - the very spiritual she perhaps attains at the beginning of the book as she looks back over her life and that last meeting when Lajos persuaded her to take the one thing left of hers: the house.
 As she says at the end of chapter 1, "I did all I could to escape it.
 But my foe pursued me.
 Now I know he could do nothing about it: we are bound to our enemies, nor can they escape us."
 All that she can now do is write it down.
 "Now I feel an irresistible voice urging me on, insisting I should record the events of that day - and everything I know about Lajos - because it is my duty to do so and because I don't have much time.
 There's no mistaking such a voice.
 That is why I obey it, in God's name."
 But when Lajos returns he tries to take her back to the physical, away from her own moral certainties, and even uses her moral worth as part of his argument for their love.
 "It was you: you were what I was missing, you were my character, my being.
 A man without character, an imperfect character, is morally something of a cripple.
 There are people like that, people who in every other respect are perfectly normal but for a missing arm or leg.
 Such people are given prosthesis, an artificial arm or leg, and suddenly they are capable of working again, of being useful."

-But of course rather than elevating Lajos it drags Esther down, so that instead of a love achieving spiritual grace, it can only become a love lost in worldly inadequacy.
+But rather than elevating Lajos it drags Esther down, so that instead of a love achieving spiritual grace, it can only become a love lost in worldly inadequacy.
 Perhaps only God will be able to protect someone like Esther from a man such as Lajos.
 It is maybe where the head and the heart become irrelevant next to a higher value.
 Esther may try and hold to her reasoning when Lajos returns, but how successful is she when the heart starts to palpitate again?
 During the discussion where he insists she is a moral being whilst he is on "issues of morality, practically illiterate", Esther responds to his insistence that this is why he needs to be with her by obstinately insisting she doesn't believe him.
 "I have had enough of being the model for a false view of the world all my life."
 As she says she doesn't believe in Lajos's ideas but in reality, by the end of the book that reality doesn't hold as she is persuaded once again to give Lajos what he wants.

 Yet would faith in a higher being make any difference, taking into account a couple of comments a character makes in Embers, where a betrayed man's pain tries to find meaning and purpose in solitude?
 "But it's easy for a real monk, because he has his belief.
 A man who has signed away his soul and his fate to solitude is incapable of faith.
 He can only wait.
 For the day or the hour when he can talk about everything that forced him into solitude with the man or men who forced him into that condition."
 Later in Embers, the same character says "self-respect is the irreplaceable foundation of our humanity; wound it, and the hurt, the damage, is so scalding that not even death can ease the torture."
 Has Esther lost her self-respect in relation to Lajos?
 We might think yes and no. Yes, if we assume that she has simply lost her head again over Lajos, but perhaps not if what she does she does lucidly aware that Lajos is someone who must be who he is - selfish, greedy and deceitful - but that she must be who she is - generous, honest and caring.
 When Eva says there are letters in a drawer in the house written years before, declaring that Esther was the love of Lajos' life, she doesn't read them before making the decision to sign the house over to Lajos.
 It is as though she doesn't need to be persuaded of Lajos's love; more that she needs to recognise her own character.
 From such a perspective Lajos doesn't win Esther over again; more that he plays out his personality and she plays out hers.
 As she says to her friend and advisor Endre, "If I had been truly wise and honest twenty years ago I would have eloped from here with Lajos, my sister's fianc, Lajos the swindler, the notorious liar, that piece of human garbage."
 If she had done so she would have at least "obeyed a law and fulfilled an obligation that is stronger than the laws of reason and the world generally..."